tecs-company/tecsweb/README.md

 git clone https://github.com/tecs-company/tecsweb.git
 ```

-or download and extract the zip file if do not have Git installed:
+or download and extract the zip file if you do not have Git installed:

 https://github.com/tecs-company/tecsweb/archive/master.zip